SmileyJacques/web50/README.md

 # web50
-Harvard CS50 Web Programing with Python and Javascript
+Harvard Course CS50 Web Programing with Python and Javascript

+Project 0 - HTML and CSS build a a basic copy of Google Search web pages